 This module is coordinated by the Addictions Department at King’s College London jointly with the UK Centre for Tobacco and Alcohol Studies (UKCTAS) and has been facilitated by Prof. Ann McNeill, Dr. Niamh Fitzgerald and Dr. Sadie Boniface.

 Leading academics from King’s College London and across the 13 universities in the UKCTAS will present and discuss the latest evidence.
 Speakers will also include Dr. Matt Egan (LSHTM), Dr. Zarnie Khadjesari (KCL), Prof. Gerard Hastings (Stirling), Prof. Ann McNeill (KCL), Dr. Niamh Fitzgerald (Stirling), Dr. Ben Hawkins (LSHTM) and many others.
 Many of the inputs have broader public health relevance beyond alcohol, to other health issues such as tobacco, obesity and inequalities.
-An updated programme will be available later in 2017.

 Places will be allocated on a first come, first served basis.